 The International Standard Recording Code

-ISRC enables recordings to be uniquely and permanently identified.
-ISRC helps to avoid ambiguity and simplifies the management of rights when recordings are used across different formats, distribution channels or products.
+ISRC enables sound recordings and music videos to be uniquely and permanently identified.
+ISRC helps to avoid ambiguity among recordings and simplifies the management of rights when recordings are used across different formats, distribution channels or products.
 The ISRC for a recording remains a fixed point of reference when the recording is used across different services, across borders, or under different licensing deals.

 How it works